IMAGINARY9/i18nsmith/README.md

 - `sync.emptyValueMarkers`: Extra sentinel values that should be treated as “empty” (defaults to `todo`, `tbd`, `fixme`, `pending`, `???`).
 - `sync.dynamicKeyAssumptions`: List of translation keys that are only referenced dynamically (e.g., via template literals) so the syncer can treat them as in-use.
 - `sync.dynamicKeyGlobs`: Glob patterns (e.g., `relativeTime.*`, `navigation.**`) that mark entire namespaces as runtime-only so `sync` skips unused warnings for those keys.
+- `sync.suspiciousKeyPolicy`: Controls how `sync` handles keys that look like raw sentences (contain spaces).
+Defaults to `"skip"`, which surfaces the warning but refuses to auto-write the key; set to `"allow"` to keep the legacy behavior or `"error"` to fail CI when such keys are detected.
 - `diagnostics.runtimePackages`: Extra package names to treat as i18n runtimes when scanning `package.json` (e.g., `"@acme/i18n-runtime"`).
 - `diagnostics.providerGlobs`: Additional glob patterns for detecting provider files (relative to the repo root).
 - `diagnostics.adapterHints`: Explicit file paths that should be treated as pre-existing adapters.
 Each entry accepts `{ "path": "src/i18n/provider.tsx", "type": "custom" }`.